Code-Institute-Submissions/mickmccann-MS4-Classic-Ford-Cars_NovResub/README.md

 ### Set up automatic deployment

-1. Connect to GitHub fropm the "Deploy" tab in the app's heroku.com dashboard
+1. Connect to GitHub from the "Deploy" tab in the app's heroku.com dashboard

 2. Click enable automatic deploys